How to Use the sort Command in Linux

 $first command > device or file name

-If you don't want to use the shell redirection feature, you can the -o option with the sort command.
-The -o option instructs the sort command to save the output in a file.
-To use the -o option, use the following syntax.
+Alternatively, you can use the -o option.
+It instructs the sort command to save the output in a file.
+To use it, use the following syntax.

 $sort [options] file -o file-name